|

 Lipunan.
 EDSA put to end the consolidation of power, there was fragmentation of power, power now belongs to the people, to

 the nameless mass of people, to the autonomous political groups with their various interests and aspirations.
+The EDSA phenomenon also marked the transformation of Philippine politics.
+Prior to EDSA

 I candidate must run on the platform of a grand party to be elected in office.
 Politics then was concentrated on a strict